uber-node/ringpop-node/docs/running_ringpop.md

 $ npm install
 ```

-Then run tick-cluster:
+Then run `tick-cluster`:

 ```
 $ ./scripts/tick-cluster.js <size-of-cluster>
 ```

-tick-cluster will spawn a child process for each node in the cluster.
+`tick-cluster` will spawn a child process for each node in the cluster.
 They will bootstrap themselves using an auto-generated `hosts.json` bootstrap file and converge on a single membership list within seconds.
 Commands can be issued against the cluster while tick-cluster runs.
 Press `h` or `?` to see which commands are available.

-Here's a sample of the output you may see after launching a 5-node cluster with tick-cluster:
+Here's a sample of the output you may see after launching a 5-node cluster with `tick-cluster`:

 ```
 $ ./scripts/tick-cluster.js 5